litmining/labelbuddy-annotations/analysis/book/overview.md

 myst_nb.glue("annotation_count", annotation_count)
 ```

-Annotations are stored in {{ lb }}'s JSONL format, here is an example for one document:
+Annotations are stored in {{ lb }}'s JSONL format, below is an example for one document.
+(Here also, the annotations are layed out in a readable way but in the JSONL files the whole information for one document is on a single line.)

 ```{code-cell}
 :tags: [remove-input, hide-output]